CommitteeOfZero/impacto/doc/vs_build.md

 - Open the project with *File->Open->Folder...* in Visual Studio
 - When picking a startup item, make sure to use `impacto.exe (Install)`

+## Afterwards

+- Remember to follow the instructions in the [Getting Started guide](getting_started.md) to properly build and run impacto

 ## Cry

 about the absolute state of C++ dependency management